-Compliance with the Gleneagles commitments has gathered momentum once the Russians assumed the chair at the start of 2006.
+Compliance with the Gleneagles commitments has strengthened after Russia assumed the chair at the start of 2006.
 Compliance has advanced 18 percentage points since that time.
 The compliance of each member and with each of the 21 commitments assessed lies in the positive range.
-Coming in with complete compliance are the six issues of debt relief for Africa, Middle East reform, renewable energy, transnational crime, terrorism, and tsunami relief.
+Coming in with complete compliance are the six issues of terrorism, debt relief for Africa, renewable energy, Middle East reform, transnational crime and tsunami relief.
 Russia has moved from negative overall compliance at the end of 2005 to compliance in the positive range, after it assumed the responsibility of host in 2006.

-However the Gleneagles inheritance has a more mixed impact on St. Petersburg in other ways.
+However the Gleneagles inheritance has a more impact on St. Petersburg in other ways.
 One is the important factor of continuity and iteration in the G8's agenda and action from year to year (Bayne 1999).
 Here St. Petersburg offers only a partial connection.
-Gleneagles featured theme of climate change fits partially with the renewable energy and nuclear energy components of Russia's central international security theme.
+The theme of climate change featured at Gleneagles fits partially with the renewable energy and nuclear energy components of Russia's central international energy security theme.
 And Gleneagles concern with African development flows into St. Petersburg's concern with energy poverty, education for all, and the fight against HIV/AIDS, tuberculosis, malaria and avian flu in the developing world.
 But energy supply and demand dominate climate change concerns in St. Petersburg's energy theme.
 And Africa as a region is no longer the focus for the first time in five years.

-A second, somewhat poisoned chalice was the very success of Gleneagles in producing a very high standard against which the St. Petersburg performance will inevitably be assessed.
+A second, somewhat poisoned chalice is the very success of Gleneagles in producing a very high standard against which the St. Petersburg performance will inevitably be assessed.
 Nowhere was this higher than the multi-billion person global audience Gleneagles got for its Make Poverty History and Live 8 campaign and concerts.
 St. Petersburg has little of such mass mobilization in the lead-up.
-None of its priority themes are likely to arouse the same degree of idealism, in the host country or globally, that African development did.
+None of its priority themes are likely to arouse the same degree of shared idealism, in the host country or globally, that African development did.
+St. Petersburg success in domestic political management in particular could suffer as a result.

 A third mixed blessing from Gleneagles is the way the Russians, determined to host an upto-standard summit, inherited the particular style that Britain had used as host.
 Hosting the G8 for a second time, and knowing for a long time what issues he wanted his summit to focus on, British prime minister Tony Blair used the prerogatives of host to the full, driving with great determination to his desired result with relatively little deference to what his partners thought.
-The Russians, as the least powerful summit member, with less experience in the club than the British founders, and hosting for the first time, faced the danger of overestimating from their recent first hand look at the British, how far their prerogatives as host could carry them, and assuming that Blair's way was the only route to summit success.
-At the same time, having lived with their partners through the frustration of the single-minded British presidency, they were willing to mount a more inclusive process of mutual listening and learning themselves.
+The Russians, as the least powerful summit member, with less experience in the club than the British founders, and hosting for the first time, face the danger of overestimating from their recent first hand look at the British, how far their prerogatives as host can carry them, and assuming that Blair's way was the only route to summit success.
+At the same time, having lived with their partners through the frustrations of the single-minded British presidency, they were willing to mount a more inclusive process of mutual listening and learning themselves.